bulentozel/omterms/README.rst

    subject matter of the inputs texts vary among each other.
-In other words, this factor would matter to a very high significance, let's say when one wants to compare perceptions of indivuduals on the role of traditions in the personal lives and when this question is not asked them in a uniform manner that under the same social, cultural, environmental and physical conditions.
+In other words, this factor would matter to a very high significance, let's say when one wants to compare perceptions of indivuduals on the role of privacy in democracies and when this question is not asked them in a uniform manner, that is under the same social, cultural, environmental and physical conditions.

-   Let’s assume that issue under investigation is again the perception and role of traditions in personal lives.
-It is possible that the same blogger with a strong opinion on traditions (i) may not touch the issue while talking on data science, (ii) he would slightly touch the issue while he talks about her preferences in mobile devices (iii) He dives into subject using all keywords and phrases when he talks about impact of traditions on social order.
+   Let’s assume that issue under investigation is again pricacy in democracies.
+It is possible that the same individual as a blogger who has a strong pro-privacy opinion (i) may not touch the issue while talking on data science, (ii) he would slightly touch the issue while he talks about her preferences in mobile devices (iii) He dives into subject using all keywords and phrases when he talks about impact of privacy in a democratic life.
 In brief, it is necessary to offset the variability of the topical relavance of an input text to the issue under investigation when arbitrary text samples are used for scoring.

    *An offsetting scheme can be devised when opinion or perception of an actor is to be measured with respect to more than one factor that define the issue under investigation.
-For instance, when we want to measure the position of a political leader on individual liberties vs social security or when we want to profile discourse of the political leader as of a ten basic human values we could employ some simple statistical methods in order to offset the topical relevance of the discourses or the speeches of the political figure to what we would like to measure.*
+For instance, when we want to measure the position of a political leader on individual liberties vs social security or when we want to profile discourse of the political leader as of a number of basic human values we could employ some simple statistical methods in order to offset the topical relevance of the discourses or the speeches of the political figure to what we would like to measure.*

    *A simple method could be rescaling the scores on each sub factor such as the scores of liberty and security that are measured from the